immohann/RASA-VOF/README.md

  ### For adding an image:

  Below is the format of adding a image into the bot.
-We cannot directly add the image Instead we add the Url of the image in the *domain.yml* in the templates as:
+We cannot directly add the image Instead we add the Url of the image in the *domain.yml* in the *template* as:

     utter_cheer_up: